Mimetic Tensor-Vector-Scalar Cosmology: Incorporating Dark Matter, Dark Energy and Stiff Matter: Cosmological Constraints

-The posterior distribution is presented in Fig.~\ref{fig:fit}.
+The posterior distribution is presented in Fig.~\ref{fig:fit}, which describes the best fit of the MCMC analysis.
 The differences between the parameters of MiTeVeS and $\Lambda$CDM are rather small.
-For the MiTeVeS the Hubble parameter is $66.52 \pm 0.53 km/sec/Mpc$ and for the $\Lambda$CDM model $66.58 \pm 0.47 km/sec/Mpc$.
+For the MiTeVeS the Hubble parameter is $66.52 \pm 0.53$ km/sec/Mpc and for the $\Lambda$CDM model $66.58 \pm 0.47$ km/sec/Mpc.
 The matter density is $0.31 \pm 0.021 $ for MiTeVeS and $0.311 \pm 0.016$ for $\Lambda$CDM.
 The dark energy density is $0.698 \pm 0.019 $ for MiTeVeS and $0.698 \pm 0.01 $ for the $\Lambda$CDM model.
 Because of the error bars of all of these parameters, one cannot distinguish the difference from the current cosmological measurements.
 However, according to current measurements, the stiff matter may exist in our Universe, but its density portion is constrained to be of order $10^{-25}$ or smaller.
 To be more precise, the MCMC gives:

+The value is compatible with zero with $2\sigma$.
 In order to test the preference of the models, we use the Bayesian Evidence that is calculated from the Polychord directly \cite{doi:10.1080/01621459.1995.10476572}.
-The difference between the Bayesian Evidence yields $0.24$, which is an \textbf{indistinguishable} preference for the $\Lambda$CDM model.
+The difference between the Bayesian Evidence yields $0.24$, which is an indistinguishable preference for the $\Lambda$CDM model.